odpi/specs/ODPi-Operations.md

 ####Packaging and Repository URLs
 Ambari supports installation of services via RPM and debian packages only.
 It is expected that the packages are available at runtime via a well-known repository solution such as YUM, Zypper or Apt (depending on the cluster’s operating system).

+* Custom services MAY provide their own installation mechanism but then it is the users responsibility to install those services on all cluster nodes

+If using Ambari installation of services:

 * Custom services MUST make the packages available via YUM, Zypper, or Apt repositories
 * Custom services MUST make the repository URL available to Ambari